Apply to Winchester for your undergraduate degree

 If you are applying for the first time with results from last year or resits, your application will be considered alongside all other applicants and whether you receive an offer will depend on the strength of your application.

-We will accept the highest achieved result of any resit exams taken this year, providing you receive the results by the end of the 2021 cycle (currently August 2021).
+We will accept the highest achieved result of any resit exams, providing you receive the results by the end of August.

 If you still have any further questions please use our Application Advice Live Chat to ask our Future Students Team any questions you may have about applying to university.